 - Joanna Nield

 TOAD is a jointly funded NERC-NSF Standard Grant that aims to understand the genesis and subsequent evolution of aeolian early stage bedforms by quantifying for the very first time the role and importance of flow, transport and surface feedbacks in the initiation and emergence of dunes through a combination of fieldwork, flume measurements and modelling.
-The project is an innovative and interdisciplinary collaboration between Dr Jo Nield (Southampton), Prof Giles Wiggs (Oxford), Dr Matthew Baddock (Loughborough), Prof Jim Best (Illinois, US) and Prof Ken Christensen (Notre Dame, US).
-The project is supported by two post doctoral researchers Dr Pauline Delorme (Southampton) and Dr Nate Bristow (Notre Dame, US).
+The project is an innovative and interdisciplinary collaboration between Dr Jo Nield (Southampton), Prof Giles Wiggs (Oxford), Dr Matthew Baddock (Loughborough), Prof Jim Best (Illinois, US) and Prof Ken Christensen (Illinois Tech, US).
+The project is supported by two post doctoral researchers Dr Pauline Delorme (Southampton; now at Hull) and Dr Nate Bristow (Notre Dame, US; now at Minnesota).
 The project also benefits from a host of international project partners (see below).